apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 * Message **retention** enables you to store messages that have been acknowledged by a consumer
 * Message **expiry** enables you to set a time to live (TTL) for messages that have not yet been acknowledged

 {% include admonition.html type="info" content='All message retention and expiry is managed at the [namespace](#namespaces) level.
-For a how-to, see the [Message retention and expiry](../../advanced/RetentionExpiry) admin documentation.' %}
+For a how-to, see the [Message retention and expiry](../../cookbooks/RetentionExpiry) cookbook.' %}

 The diagram below illustrates both concepts: